misskniss/language-research/mtaylor/README.md

 innovative feature that allows programmers to experiment with Swift code and see the results immediately, without the overhead of building and running an app.

-An explanation of the scope rules
+Swift uses global scope rules.

 The typing system in Swift is interesting because you assign variables in swift like this: let testNumber = 5